jlapeyre/PrimeSieve.jl/README.md

 ### countprimes

 Count the number of primes (or prime tuplets) in an interval.
-This looks up the nearest tabulated value and computes the remaining values.
+This looks up the largest value in the table that is smaller than the requested value and computes the remaining values.
 This is the only function in the package that uses tables.

 Usage:
 ```julia